Knowledge Hub

 for Growth

 A financial promotion is an ‘invitation or inducement to engage in investment activity’.
-Financial promotions can include communications to customers or prospective customers via a wide range of marketing media such as mailshots, newspaper adverts, websites, Facebook posts, tweets and so on.
+Financial promotions can include communications to customers or prospective customers via a wide range of marketing media, such as mailshots, newspaper advertisements, websites, Facebook posts, tweets, and so on.

 To count as a financial promotion, marketing material must include some element which can be seen as inviting or inducing a customer to take a tangible step towards transacting in a particular financial product.